-1-2.
+2-1.
 Purpose and policy.
-This ordinance sets forth uniform requirements for users of the city sanitary sewer system and enables the city to comply with the Federal Clean Water Act and the state Water Quality Control Act and rules adopted pursuant to these acts.
+This chapter sets forth uniform requirements for users of the city sanitary sewer system and enables the city to comply with the Federal Clean Water Act and the state Water Quality Control Act and rules adopted pursuant to these acts.
 The objectives of this chapter are: